Mamtha3005/addressbook-level4/docs/DeveloperGuide.md

 * `SEVERE` : Critical problem detected which may possibly cause the termination of the application
 * `WARNING` : Can continue, but with caution
-* `INFO` : Information showing the noteworthy actions by the App
+* `INFO` : Information showing the noteworthy actions by the Application
 * `FINE` : Details that is not usually noteworthy but may be useful in debugging e.g. print the actual list instead of just its size